-To ensure proper operation when connecting DS4000 EXP100 storage expansion enclosures to the DS4100 base storage server, you must verify that the DS4000 EXP100 ESM firmware level is at level 9554 or later.
-If the ESM firmware level is lower than 9554, disconnect the DS4000 EXP100 and contact IBM support, your IBM reseller, or your IBM representative for assistance.
+To ensure proper operation when connecting DS4000 EXP100 storage expansion enclosures to the DS4100 base storage subsystem with controller firmware 6.12.1x.xx or later, you must verify that the DS4000 EXP100 ESM firmware level is at level 956x or later.
+If the ESM firmware level is 9554, you must upgrade it to 956x or later after you connect the EXP100 to the DS4100 storage subsystem.
+In addition, if the ESM firmware level is lower than 9554, disconnect the DS4000 EXP100 and contact IBM support, your IBM reseller, or your IBM representative for assistance.

-About the DS4100 single-controller storage server
+About the DS4100 single-controller storage subsystem

-The DS4100 single-controller storage server (Machine Type 1724, Model 1Sx, where x represents an upper-case alphanumeric character) is a rack-mountable storage server that comes with one RAID controller, one power supply, and two cooling units.
-It supports up to fourteen hot-swap internal disk drive slots, which support over 3.5 TB of storage capacity when using 250 GB SATA disk drives.
-External cables and small form-factor pluggable (SFP) modules connect the storage server to the host server fibre channel HBA ports.
+The DS4100 single-controller storage subsystem (Machine Type 1724, Model 1Sx, where x represents an upper-case alphanumeric character) is a rack-mountable storage subsystem that comes with one RAID controller, one power supply, and two cooling units.
+It supports up to fourteen hot-swap internal SATA disk drive slots, which support over 5.6 TB of storage capacity when using 400 GB SATA disk drives.
+External cables and small form-factor pluggable (SFP) modules connect the storage subsystem to the host server fibre channel HBA ports.

-- The DS4100 single-controller storage server does not support storage capacity expansion using external DS4000 EXP100 storage expansion enclosures (or any other models of DS4000 storage expansion enclosures).
-In addition, it does not offer RAID controller and drive loop redundancy. - 2.
-The cache in the controller of the DS4100 single-controller storage server is used for read operations only.
+The DS4100 single-controller storage subsystem does not support storage capacity expansion using external DS4000 EXP100 storage expansion enclosures (or any other models of DS4000 storage expansion enclosures).
+The cache in the controller of the DS4100 single-controller storage subsystem is used for read operations only.
 No write operations will be cached.
+In addition, the DS4100 single-controller storage subsystem does not offer RAID controller and drive loop redundancy.